woywoy123/AnalysisG/README.md

 ```
 - NOTE: When defining attributes in a particle class, it is crucial to match the strings of to the ROOT leaf name.
-As illustrated in the above code, the variable ```python self.pt``` expects a leaf name 'Particle.PT'.
+As illustrated in the above code, the variable ```self.pt``` expects a leaf name 'Particle.PT'.
 If a specific leaf is not found, the associated attribute will be removed and a warning will be issued upon compilation time.

 #### Inherited Functions and Variables:
 When using the **ParticleTemplate** class, a number of useful functions and attributes are inherited.
 These are listed below;